 A scannable barcode (via mobile devices) on promotional materials to direct consumers to a website, contact form, and more.
 Some examples of marketing materials that may include a QR code include billboards, flyers, signage, business cards, TV advertisements, and social media posts.

-SaaS: Software as a Service
+SaaS: Software as a service

 A software delivery model where providers host the application and provide access to users over the internet, allowing the business or user to avoid installing and maintaining complex software.
-Some examples of SaaS companies include Dropbox, Salesforce, WordStream, and Slack.
+Some examples of SaaS companies include Dropbox, Salesforce, and Slack.

-SME: Subject Matter Expert
+SME: Subject matter expert

 Also referred to as content matter experts, SMEs are highly skilled individuals who can share in-depth knowledge on a specific topic or industry.
 SMEs are often sought out in the product development process and also for content marketing.

-WOMM: Word of Mouth Marketing
+WOMM: Word of mouth marketing

 When consumers are so delighted with a brand’s product or service, they talk about it with other consumers (free marketing!).
-Learn more about word-of-mouth marketing here.

-Master marketing acronyms and abbreviations in 2024
+Master marketing acronyms and abbreviations in 2026

-So, there you have it: 53 of the most commonly used marketing acronyms and abbreviations to enhance your communication with colleagues and other marketing professionals.
+So, there you have it: 84 of the most commonly used marketing acronyms and abbreviations to enhance your communication with colleagues and other marketing professionals.

 Ready to test your newfound knowledge?
 Here’s a glimpse at a few of the questions and remarks you’ll now be confident to respond to: